Doush-H/pipex/README.md

 there$$$
 ```

-_The `cat -e` command in the exmaples was used only for demonstration reasons, the progarmm can be used with any other commands from bash and it will behave in the proper way_
+_The `cat -e` command in the exmaples was used only for demonstration reasons, the progarmm can be used with any other commands from bash and it will behave in the proper way ❗_